sleemanj/xinha/trac/Documentation/Plugins/LangMarks.md

 The LangMarks plugin inserts a select into the toolbar to enable working with the lang attribute.

-The plugin was developed by [http://www.schaffrath-neuemedien.de Udo Schmal], sponsored by [http://www.schaffrath-neuemedien.de L.N.Schaffrath NeueMedien].
+The plugin was developed by [Udo Schmal](http://www.schaffrath-neuemedien.de), sponsored by [L.N.Schaffrath NeueMedien](http://www.schaffrath-neuemedien.de).

 ## Configuration